abelb0rges/bpkm.R/README.md

 # binprog-kmeans
-An attempt to a binary linear programming-based implementation of k-means algorithm.
+An attempt to a binary linear programming-based implementation of k-means algorithm in R.

+# usage
+...